James Creed Meredith

-James Creed Meredith, KC (28 November 1875 – 14 August 1942) was an Irish judge who served as a Judge of the Supreme Court from 1937 to 1942 and a Judge of the High Court from 1924 to 1937.

-He was best known as a nationalist of the early 20th century, who upheld Brehon Law.
-He was President of the Supreme Court of the Irish Republic, Chief Judicial Commissioner of Ireland.
+James Creed Meredith (28 November 1875 – 14 August 1942) was an Irish judge who served as a Judge of the Supreme Court from 1937 to 1942 and a Judge of the High Court from 1924 to 1937.
+He was best known as a nationalist of the early 20th century who upheld Brehon Law.
+He was President of the Dáil Courts and a Chief Judicial Commissioner of Ireland.

-He was selected by the League of Nations to oversee the 1935 Saar status referendum and was a Senator of the National University of Ireland.
+He was selected by the League of Nations to oversee the 1935 Saar status referendum.
 He was also a noted scholar, philosopher and author, whose 1911 translation of Immanuel Kant's Critique of Judgement is still widely used by students today.
 In 1896, he won the British championship for the Quarter mile race.
-He is the grandfather of the bronze casting sculptor Rowan Gillespie.
+He was the grandfather of the bronze casting sculptor Rowan Gillespie.

 Early life

 Creed Meredith was born at 17 Lower Fitzwilliam Square, Dublin, in 1875.
 He was the son of Sir James Creed Meredith and Ellen Graves Meredith (1848–1919), his father's third wife and the daughter of his father's first cousin, Rev Richard Graves Meredith (1810–1871), of Timoleague, County Cork, elder brother of Sir William Collis Meredith and Edmund Allen Meredith.
 James was a nephew of Sir Edward Newenham Meredith (1776-1865), 9th Bt, and a brother of Ralph Creed Meredith and Llewellyn Meredith (1883–1967).
 He was a cousin of Richard Edmund Meredith, Master of the Rolls in Ireland.

-Meredith was educated at Trinity College, Dublin, from which he received a master's degree.
-In 1896, while a student at Trinity, he became the British Quarter Mile Champion, running the distance in 52 seconds and beating Fitzherbert of Cambridge, the holder of the championship.
+Meredith was educated at Trinity College, Dublin, receiving a master's degree.
+In 1896, while a student at Trinity, he became the British Quarter Mile Champion, running the distance in 52 seconds and beating Fitzherbert of Cambridge, the championship holder.
 Coincidentally, his future brother-in-law, Howard Meredith Percy (1879–1902), won for Canada the inter-collegiate championship in the half-mile and mile runs when at McGill University.
-Following university, Meredith embarked upon a legal career, becoming a barrister.
+After university, Meredith began a legal career, becoming a barrister.